The Koala Brothers: Broadcast

 In addition to the series airing on CBeebies in the United Kingdom, the series was soon expanded internationally.
 In May 2003, Spellbound pre-sold the series to Disney Channel in the United States to air on their Playhouse Disney block, and appointed Big Tent Entertainment as the US licensing holder for the property.
 Spellbound also pre-sold the series in Canada (TVOntario and Knowledge Network), Australia (ABC), and Germany (Super RTL).
 In 2004, the series was pre-sold in Nordic territories.

 By September 2005, the series was also pre-sold in France (France 5 and Canal J), The Netherlands (Fox Kids/Jetix), Poland (Telewizja Polska) and Japan (Disney Channel).

 In June 2008, BBC Worldwide picked up pay-rights to the series for Asian and African territories, and Poland for their local CBeebies networks.

 In January 2012, Spellbound renewed its broadcast license with CBeebies and the then-renamed Disney Junior for them to continue broadcasting the series, the former under a six-year contract.

 Merchandise

 On 17 April 2003, Spellbound Entertainment announced that Hasbro would be the property's master toy partner.
 However, this toyline would never come into fruition.
 Spellbound would instead sign an agreement with Mattel initially for the United States and Latin America, and later several international markets.

-Home Media
+Home media

-In the United States, several DVDs of the series were released by Lionsgate Home Entertainment.